 Reopening the Bohm: Read about a landmark internship for Andrea Walles, '15

 Albion College's Sister City efforts earn a national award

 Watch an expert panel discuss "Albion Tomorrow"

 Understanding Room Selection

 Albion College's Room Selection is primarily based on the individual's lottery number.
-Students will receive an email with their assigned lottery number on Thursday, February 7, 2013.
-If someone is not current with their College bill, they will not receive this information.
+Students will receive an email with their assigned lottery number on Wednesday, February 25, 2015.
 This lottery number will be used no matter which process within Room Selection the student is participating in.

-Lottery numbers are randomly assigned and are based on the cumulative number of units earned (as of the end of fall semester 2012, reported from the Registrar's Office) with lower numbers having priority.
+Lottery numbers are randomly assigned and are based on the cumulative number of units earned (as of the end of Fall Semester 2014, reported from the Registrar's Office) with lower numbers having priority.
 Lottery numbers range from 0 through 1750.
-ALL currently enrolled students for Spring Semester 2013 receive lottery numbers.
+ALL currently enrolled students for Spring Semester 2015 receive lottery numbers.
 This includes graduating seniors and fraternity men.
 Please take this into consideration when looking at the number assigned.

 For most phases of Room Selection, individuals trying to live together will have their lottery numbers added together in order to create one lottery number, their Group Lottery Number: